Third Conference on Public Policy and Governance in South Asia

 For general inquiries - ‘Inquiry_full name_country’

 The conference secretariat will make responses within three days.

-Guidelines for writing abstracts and full papers will be made available in www.nasc.org.np/conference
+Guidelines for writing abstracts is made available at http://www.nasc.org.np/conference/guidelines

 Nepal Administrative Staff College, Jawalakhel, Lalitpur, Nepal